richardcom/tp/docs/DeveloperGuide.md

     1. Other incorrect commands to try:

-2. Finding the most popular book using `findMostPopular`
+2. Finding the most popular book using `findpop`

     1. Prerequisites: